5 min Read

-It’s easy to worry about how much time your kiddo spends in front of the television, tablet or computer—especially during a year-long pandemic, when we’re missing our village and parents are balancing so many roles.
+It’s easy to worry about how much time your kiddo spends in front of the television, tablet or computer.
 STEM education expert Jennifer Flanagan tells us why allowing recreational screen time doesn’t actually make you a bad parent, and how to stop overthinking it.

 As a parent, I know kids’ screen time is a daily battle cloaked in societal shame — they should be playing outside, they should be reading a book, they should be mastering a skill!
 But, as a youth education expert for the past 20 years, I also know that turmoil is unwarranted.
 That’s why I’m retiring my shame cloak.
 Packing it in a suitcase.
 Lighting the suitcase on fire.
 And I’m inviting others to do the same.
 Parents, it’s time to let yourselves off the hook for screen time.

-The most important message I can share is that not all screen time is created equal.
+Here’s the most important message I can share in terms of easing the guilt: Not all screen time is created equal.
 Shift your focus from the quantity of time spent on screens to the quality of time spent on screens.
 The easiest way to do this?
 Control the content your kids or teens are consuming, making sure at least some (I suggest half) is either educational or facilitating social connection.

 There are so many wonderful science-based documentaries from PBS and BBC streaming on Netflix, for example.
 My daughters love Forces of Nature, The Day the Dinosaurs Died, Wild Alaska, Super Nature Wild Flyers and Monkey Planet.

-This is also a time when kids can learn new digital skills at home.
+Kids can learn new digital skills on a screen.
 For young children, try downloading Tynker, which walks them through coding in a fun, user-friendly way.
 For older teens, encourage them to take a free course on something interesting and relevant.
 Artificial intelligence is a cool topic that will continue to affect our everyday lives in the future.
 I’m a big fan of Element AI, a free online learning tool that covers the basics in addition to real world application.

 Gaming is another popular on-screen activity that strikes fear into the hearts of parents.
 Again, not all games are created equal.
 Not only is Minecraft great in my opinion (and millions of players agree), it gets kids building, researching, reading schematics and following detailed, step-by-step instructions.
 Those are the types of games you want to look for.
 To keep up with math skills, try Prodigy or IXL — both are gamified math platforms that are curriculum-focused and fun, and you can easily share progress with teachers.

 If you do want some concrete guidelines to follow, guilt-free, you can set some parameters so kids know what to expect.
 Designate hours of the day when they can use screens, and other hours when they can’t.
-But, remember, no one has it all figured out — whether it’s parenting, navigating a world health crisis or parenting during a world health crisis.
-Just know we’re in it together, and we’ll help each other get through this.
+But, remember, no one has it all figured out — just know we’re in it together.
 Me, you and the screens.

 SCREEN TIME LEVELLING UP